 Depending on how long you have, why not visit some of these top Edinburgh attractions, perfect for family days out.

-Situated at the top of the Royal Mile on top of Castle Rock, Edinburgh Castle is the number one visitor attraction in Scotland and the most iconic building in the city.
+Situated at the top of the Royal Mile on top of Castle Rock, Edinburgh Castle is Scotland's most-visited paid-for attraction and the most iconic building in the city.

 Perched on top of an extinct volcano, the Castle and its Esplanade offers unparalleled views of Edinburgh.
 Once inside you can explore some of the oldest and most important buildings of the city, including St Margaret's Chapel, The National War Memorial and the Half Moon Battery.
-The regal Crown Square is a real highlight, where you will find the magnificent Grand Hall and Scotland's Crown Jewels - including the famous Stone of Destiny.
+The regal Crown Square is a real highlight, where you will find the magnificent Grand Hall and Scotland's Crown Jewels, Britain's oldest regalia.

 A fantastic day out for all the family, Edinburgh Zoo is only a short bus ride from the city centre and home to over 1,000 fabulous animals, including the UK's only giant pandas.
-The Zoo is situated in beautiful parkland settings and includes fabulous flamingos, cute koalas and cheeky chimpanzees.
+The Zoo is situated in beautiful parkland settings and includes fabulous flamingos, cute koalas, cheeky chimpanzees and giant giraffes.